-That's my point of view but the reality is that negotiations are happening, the Afghan government is eager to negotiate because they think the Americans are leaving and they'll be left with the Taliban so it's better to negotiate.
+That's my point of view but the reality is that negotiations are happening, the Afghan government is eager to do this because they think the Americans are leaving and they'll be left with the Taliban.
 The Americans want to negotiate because that's their exit strategy.

 We've had threats from the Taliban.
 We've received calls, telling us our province manager was going to be murdered if we didn't give a girl back.
 Situations like these become more and more dangerous as these negotiations with the Taliban keep going.
-We're a small women's NGO - we can't negotiate with the Taliban, and make deals with them!
+We're a small women's NGO - we can't make deals with the Taliban!